guilhermedcampos/arbitrage-sports-betting/README.md

-# Sports Betting Project using the mathematical method of Arbitrage
+# Sports Betting with Arbitrage and Fixtures Data

 **Part 1:**